ctools/ctools/doc/source/users/tutorials/1dc/howto_tsmap.rst

       ./tsmap_commands.dat

-   This will execute ten :ref:`cttsmap` jobs and parallel that each creates ten pixels of the Test Statistic map.
-You combine the resulting ten Test Statistic maps into a single map by typing
+   This will execute 10 :ref:`cttsmap` jobs in parallel.
+Each of the jobs will compute 10 pixels of the Test Statistic map.
+You combine the resulting 10 Test Statistic maps into a single map by typing

    .. code-block:: bash